budude2/AdvSciComp_proj/README.md

 AdvSciComp_proj

-Requires the armadillo library (libarmadillo-dev)
+Requires the armadillo library (libarmadillo-dev) for CPU calculations and MAGMA for GPU